NSW Bans Single-Use Plastic Bags From Today

 New South Wales will ban single-use plastic bags from today, bringing them in line with the rest of Australia.

-Environment Minister James Griffin said the ban is the first step in a plan to eradicate single-use plastic items and packaging.
+Environment Minister James Griffin said the ban is the first step in a plan to eradicate single-use plastic items and packaging which make up 60 per cent of the state's litter.

 More than 2.7 billion plastic items end up in waterways across NSW each year, and single-use plastic items make up about 60 per cent of the state's litter.